Finding Polaris, the North Star

 Finding it with Constellations

-To find Polaris more accurately, we can use a couple of constellations as pointers.
+To find Polaris without already knowing which way is North, we can use a couple of constellations as pointers.

 (Note: we are actually using Asterisms, not Constellations.
 For example, the Big Dipper is an asterism: an unofficial picture in the sky based on modern and popular symbols; the constellation containing the Big Dipper is Ursa Major, the Great Bear, and it is quite a bit larger and involves more stars.)